- The black animals listed here mostly belong to species whose coloration is typically solid black when they’re adults.

 This harmless snake, also called the cribo is prized for the beauty of its smooth, iridescent, blue-black scales and its usefulness in keeping down populations of rodents and other pests.
 Found from the southern United States down into Mexico, Central America, and South America, it can grow to 10 feet long and weigh about an ounce.
 The indigo snake is the largest snake native to the United States.
 Males are usually longer than females.

 The indigo snake hunts during the day and will take amphibians, small rodents, and birds.
 It will even take other snakes, even venomous ones, and baby turtles, which most other snakes avoid.
 Sometimes the snake eats prey alive and sometimes it beat its prey to death before swallowing it.
 Despite this, the indigo snake is docile to humans and only bites when it is really under duress.
-Because of this, it was sought after as a pet until this was banned.
-It can live as long as 25 years.
+Because of this, these slick black animals were sought after as pets until this was banned.
+Indigo snakes can live as long as 25 years.